What is the lymphatic system?

 One part of it is a collection of small tubes found right throughout the body, and you can think of these tubes as part of the circulatory system of the body.
 Say ‘circulatory’ and everyone thinks of blood, arteries and veins, but the buck doesn’t stop there.
 The lymphatic tubes are well and truly just as important as the tubes that carry blood around the body.
 The other part of the lymphatic system is a collection of larger tissues found in various areas of the body and you can think of these as part of the body’s defence system.
 So straight away, you can see it’s pretty important!

-Before we forget (just kidding, we never forget!), in the small intestines there are some very specialised lymph vessels which help the body to absorb fats from the foods we eat.
+Before we forget, in the small intestines there are some very specialised lymph vessels which help the body to absorb fats from the foods we eat.
 This is another important function of the lymphatic system!

 Defence, defence, defence!

 On the defensive front, there are various tissues located around the body (called lymphoid tissues) where the production of the defence cells of our immune system occurs.
 The main tissues include the ‘thymus’ – which is found in the upper chest region, and the ‘spleen’ – found in the abdomen.
 If it wasn’t for these handy organs, we would be much more susceptible to infection and disease.
 We have a lot to be thankful for with the lymphatic system!

 To book with one of our practitioners: For pure lymphatic drainage, I would suggest calling 03 9846 2800 and booking with Margit.
 If you’re not sure you can book with Margit or you might like to book with any practitioner that suits you so we can determine what will best help the flow of your lymphatic, and circulatory systems.
 To do this you can also call 03 9846 2800, or you can book online

 We love lymphatic systems